Paul Clatney: Professional career

 Clatney was selected by the Hamilton Tiger-Cats with the 71st pick in the 1986 CFL draft.
 He participated in 2 exhibition games and spent the entire season on the practice roster, except for the months of September and October while he returned to University to play a second season for the McMaster Marauders.
 The Tiger-Cats won the 74th Grey Cup in 1986.
+Clatney began the 1987 season on Hamilton's practice roster.

-He was a member of the Winnipeg Blue Bombers practice roster in 1987 before playing in every game in 1988 and 1989, winning the 76th Grey Cup in 1988.
+He was signed to the Winnipeg Blue Bombers practice roster for the remainder of the 1987 season.
+He played in every game in 1988 and 1989, winning the 76th Grey Cup in 1988.

 Clatney played for the Calgary Stampeders from 1990 to 1992, winning the 80th Grey Cup in 1992.
 He also set a CFL record in 1991 for the most special teams tackles in one game, with seven.

-He played for the Ottawa Rough Riders in 1994.
-He then played for the Toronto Argonauts in 1994.
+He dressed in nine games for the Ottawa Rough Riders in 1994.
+In mid-October 1994, the Toronto Argonauts acquired Clatney's rights from the Rough Riders.
+Clatney dressed in four games for Toronoto during the 1994 season; his last in the CFL.

 Other sports

 Clatney was a member of the Canadian Bobsled team from 1988 to 1990, winning a bronze medal in the two-man event as a brakeman with driver Greg Haydenluck at the World Cup in Calgary in 1989.

 Clatney played inline hockey for the Calgary Rad'z of Roller Hockey International in 1993.
 He also played ice hockey for the Madison Monsters of the Colonial Hockey League during the 1995–96 season.